 - Keep raw meat in a sealable container at the bottom of the fridge.

-- Don't use the same surface or chopping board for preparing raw and ready-to-eat foods.
+- Don't use the same surface or cutting board for preparing raw and ready-to-eat foods.

 - Make sure that knives and utensils are cleaned after preparing raw foods.

-In addition to these measures, as reptiles and amphibians including terrapins and tortoises can commonly carry salmonella bacteria, they should be kept with caution.
+In addition to these measures, as reptiles and amphibians, including terrapins and tortoises, can commonly carry salmonella bacteria, they should be kept with caution.
 You should supervise any contact with children, particularly very young children.
-You should not keep them where someone with a weakened immune system may come into contact with them.
+You should not keep them where people with weakened immune systems may come into contact with them.